• Skip to main content

 4. Mix up everything well.

 5. Drain the water from chana dal.
 Bring about 6 tbsps water to a boil and add butter to it.
-I used the same pan I used for soaking chana dal.
+I used the same pan I used to soak chana dal.

-6. The butter must melt off in the hot water.
+6. The butter must melt completely in the hot water.

-7. Pour this to the flour and add chana dal.
+7. Pour this to the flour and add the chana dal too.

 8. The mixture will be hot just be careful.
-Mix everything well.
+Mix everything well with a spoon first and then with your hand.

 9. Pour more warm to hot water as needed and make a non sticky dough without kneading.
 Don’t worry if it is crumbly.
-Taste the dough and add more salt if needed.
+Taste the dough and add more salt if required.

 Taste the dough and add more salt if needed.